datarefuge/workflow/docs/harvesting.md

 ## Getting Set up as a Harvester

-- Skills recommended for this role: in general, Harvesters need to have some tech skills and a good understanding of harvesting goals.
 - The organizers of the event (in-person or remote) will tell you how to volunteer for the Harvester role, either through Slack or a form.
     - They will send you an invite to the [Archivers app](http://www.archivers.space/), which helps us coordinate all the data archiving work we do.
     - Click the invite link, and choose a username and a password.
 It is helpful to use the same username on the app and Slack.